 So here’s the 101 — from what I know and what I’ve experienced.

-Ok so firstly, let’s get rid of the stigma.
-People who seek out the help of sex therapists are not broken or fucked up.
-Most of us will experience sexual concerns at some point in our lives, whether it’s around:
+Ok so firstly, people who seek out the help of sex therapists are not broken or fucked up.
+Most of us will experience sexual concerns at some point in our lives.
+It could be around:

 performance anxiety,